 Grease the pan well.
 Even if it's a non-stick bundt pan, grease the pan well.

 Allow to cool completely.
 If you try to remove the cake before it has cooled completely, it will stick to the pan and be a disaster.

 Use room temperature eggs.
 Using cold eggs can prevent the flours from mixing properly and interfere with how the cake rises.

 Don't skip the glaze!
 The glaze is simply fabulous and adds the perfect amount of sweetness and tanginess.
 Trust me, you don't want to miss it!

 Don't substitute the coconut flour.
 Coconut flour is very unique and this recipe will not work if the coconut flour is replaced with different flour.
 A word of caution: Not all coconut flours are made the same!
 I recommend using Bob's Red Mill Coconut Flour or Arrowhead Mills Coconut Flour.
 If you choose to use another brand, make sure the texture is thick, soft, and fluffy.
 Not grainy.
 Otherwise, the cake will turn out too wet and be heavy.

 Do Not Use A Cake Pan.
 Even though I have not tested this recipe in a cake pan, I don't recommend it because I don't think it would set up and rise properly.

-Leftovers can be stored tightly covered at room temperature for 2 to 3 days or it can be frozen.
+Leftovers can be stored tightly covered at room temperature for 2 to 3 days or they can be frozen up to 1 month.
 If freezing, cool completely and cut into individual slices without the glaze.
-Cover with plastic wrap then place in a large baggie.
-It can be frozen up to 1 month.
+Wrap each slice in plastic wrap then place them in a freezer-safe bagging.

 As a special gift, I've teamed up with BESTI SWEETENERS to give you guys 10% off!
 Simply use the code "CRAVEABLE" at checkout.